elysium-suite/minos/README.md

 teams = [ "TEAM-12398fhn",
           "TEAM-qwertyui" ]

-# If specified, replace the above team IDs
+# If specified, replace the below team IDs
 # with the below aliases (one to one)
 # Note: aliases without team IDs above
 # will cause an error.
 A greater number